-We've asked thousands of multi-fuel and wood-burning stove owners what they think of their stove from big brands, including Woodwarm.
+We've asked thousands of multi-fuel and wood-burning stove owners what they think of stoves from big brands, including Woodwarm.

-The stove makers in first and second place got 95% and 90% – a fantastic customer score, which is derived from a combination of asking stove owners how satisfied they are with a brand and whether they would recommend it.
+The stove manufacturers that appear in first and second place in our table got a customer score of 91% and 85% respectively.
+Our customer score comes from a combination of asking stove owners how satisfied they are with a brand and whether they would recommend it.

-You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that Woodwarm sells.
+You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves available from Woodwarm.

 Woodwarm has four main ranges of wood-burning and multi-fuel stoves.
-Each includes a wide variety of colours and sizes (some are particularly slender, like the one pictured below).
-It also has inset stoves, where they can be built within a wall or fireplace.
-Others come with a canopy or hood for a quintessentially country look.
+Each includes a variety of colours and sizes (some are particularly slender, like the one pictured below).
+It also has inset stoves that can be built into a wall or fireplace.
+Others come with a canopy or hood for a country look.

-Log burner and multi-fuel stoves: Woodwarm sells a number of multi-fuel stoves and has two dedicated log burner ranges.
+Log burners and multi-fuel stoves: Woodwarm sells a number of multi-fuel stoves and has two dedicated log burner ranges.